 Both pandas are extremely well trained to participate in a variety of activities including medical procedures that enable keepers and vets to administer medicine, take blood samples and review their general health.

 Wang Wang and Fu Ni are part of the international Giant Panda research, conservation and breeding program designed to preserve this vulnerable species.

 In an effort to guide international efforts in creating and conserving suitable habitats for Giant Pandas, Zoos SA, alongside its Chinese counterparts, are helping to develop scientific knowledge about pandas’ nutritional requirements and reproductive biology.

-Housing the only pair of Giant Pandas in the Southern Hemisphere has led to a completely new set of scientific data highlighting the differences between hemispheres and how it affects pandas’ nutritional requirements and reproductive biology.
+Housing the only pair of Giant Pandas in Australasia has led to a completely new set of scientific data highlighting the differences between hemispheres and how it affects pandas’ nutritional requirements and reproductive biology.

 Giant Pandas used to range throughout southern and eastern China, Myanmar and north Vietnam.
 Today they live in six major mountains ranges in the Sichuan and Gansu Provinces.
 There is an estimated 1,864 Giant Pandas living across a 23,000 square kilometre range.